floragunncom/search-guard-docs/tls_configuration.md

 ## Advanced: Client authentication

-TLS client authentication is used by servers (in our case Search Guard / Elasticsearch) to accept/request TLS certificates from REST clients.

-While in a typical web scenario it is common that only the server, e.g. an online banking website, provides its identity to the client, TLS is not limited to that.
-Also clients can provide identity information in the form of a TLS X.509 certificate to the server.
-The server can then use this information to verify the client's identity.

-For Search Guard, there are two main usage scenarios for TLS client authentication:
+With TLS client authentication enabled, REST clients can send a TLS certificate in the HTTP request to provide identity information to Search Guard.
+There are two main usage scenarios for TLS client authentication:

 * Providing an admin certificate when using the REST management API.
 * Configuring roles and permissions based on a client certificate.